ECOlunchbox: A Mission-Based, Plastic-Free Lunchbox Company

 Before I started ECOlunchbox, I worked for more than a decade as an investigative journalist and international humanitarian aid worker, so I knew how to do in-depth research.

 Researching plastics safety was tougher than I expected.
 Plastics manufacturers are secretive about their formulas, and the science addressing the effects of chemicals used in the petroleum-based material was still emerging in 2009.
 My research uncovered a number of questions about whether plastics are really safe and whether we can count on our government to tell us if they're not.
 I concluded that I didn't want my kids' food stored in plastic.
-I didn't want their hands touching plastic wrappers and containers, and then putting food into their mouths.
+I didn't want their hands touching plastic wrappers and metal bento containers, and then putting food into their mouths.
 It just seemed safer to reduce their exposure as much as possible due to the likely health risks and the damaging effects that plastics have on our environment.

 Since I started my research on plastics safety many years ago, news and views on plastics have changed, and mainstream consumers are finally aware of the perils of plastics.
 I believe that the safest bet is to steer clear of plastics as much as possible rather than try to figure out which plastics, if any, might be “safe.”

 The plastic-free lunch-ware line I've developed is built to last, using traditional, nontoxic materials: stainless steel containers, cotton and plastic-free silicone.